Offaly brothers finish first and second in All Ireland Poc Fada Final

 The Kiely brothers in action today

-Offaly brothers Cillian and Cathal Kiely have finished first and second in the M Donnelly All Ireland Poc Fada Final in the Cooley mountains today.
+Offaly brothers Cillian and Cathal Kiely have finished first and second in the M Donnelly All Ireland Poc Fada Final in the Cooley mountains on Saturday.

 There was very little to chose between the big hitting Kilcormac/Killoughey siblings but it was defending champion Cillian who edged out his brother to retain the title.